h2tc-roboticsx/H2TC/README.md

 2. Organize the raw data.
 Extract the raw data and put them into an individual folder `YOURPATH/data`.
 Each recording should be under the folder.
 For example, the raw data of the recording "011998" should be organized in a way as below:

-  For a detailed explanation of each file, please refer to the post `/doc/data_structure_full.md`.

 <!-- * ***YOURPATH/***
   * ***data/***
     * ***011998/***